Scaling Gaussian Process Regression with Full Derivative Observations

 In this paper, we introduce a GP that can fit and predict full derivative information called \dsoftki{}.
 It has posterior inference time complexity of $\cO(ndm^2)$ and hyperparameter optimization time complexity of $\cO(m^3 + bmd)$, and thus, scales to larger $n$ and $d$ than supported by previous GPwD methods while retaining the ability to fit and predict full derivative information.
 We have evaluated \dsoftki{} on GPwD regression tasks and shown that it accurate, both in terms of test RMSE and test NLL, as well as modeling gradients.
 While promising, there are certain limitations of our work that should be investigated further.

 First, while \dsoftki{} is more scalable than existing GPwD methods that fit derivatives, further work can be done to improve its computational complexity.
 In particular, the method is currently bottlenecked by the computation of the \dsoftki{} MLL.
 Improved approximations of the MLL or a different objective could further scale the efficiency of fitting derivative observations.
 Second, a deeper investigation of the tradeoffs between fitting derivative information or not when they are available is warranted.
 For some applications, the added difficulty of fitting gradient observations may not warrant improved surface modeling.
-Third, it would be an interesting direction fo future work to explore the use of more expressive kernels in \dsoftki{} such as those based deep kernel learning with \dsoftki{}.
-Notably, the construction of the \dsoftki{} kernel does not require taking its first or second order derivatives, lending itself to tractable hyperparameter optimization with more expressive kernels.
+Third, while we demonstrate that \dsoftki{} supports DKL out of the box (Appendix~\ref{app:dkl}), achieving computational speedups by projecting into a lower-dimensional feature space, further exploration of learned kernels for GPwD regression is a promising direction.